 QI data is collected in various categories related to safety, services, and documentation.
 The specific category definitions are listed below.

-Child or others were reported to have been harmed or were at significant risk of being harmed due to apparent inadequate risk management or caregiver action.
+Child or others were reported to have been harmed, experienced other maltreatment (e.g., neglect, emotional abuse, or abandonment) while in this placement, or were at significant risk of being harmed due to apparent inadequate risk management, caregiver action, or program oversight.

 Physical Management (Phys Mgmt)

 Physical managements were reported that were numerous (once weekly or more), resulted in significant injury to the child or others, or for which the documentation was insufficient to explain the rationale for the management.

 Child exhibits a pattern of multiple placement moves within an agency, or program staff actions have delayed the placement process or resulted in an additional or unplanned placement for child.

 Child Progress (Progress)